augvic/budget-control/readme.md

 This project was designed for the management team at my company to handle departmental budget control.

+Each user has their own access and permissions, with specific responsibilities such as creating proposals, first-level approval, and second-level approval.

+The Budget Control system provides a reliable and structured way to manage departmental budgets, reducing errors and ensuring proper approval flows.

 ## Tech Stack

 Languages: